 The end of the year is upon us!
-While some schools are going full-time in person, some aren’t quite there yet.
+While some schools are fully in person, some are in different situations, such as hybrid or remote learning.
 Every teacher out there is trying to come up with the best way to make their end of the year celebration magical.
-However, if you are teaching in a virtual environment, you may be struggling to come up with ideas to help your students feel special.
-With a teacher toolbox full of in-person celebration ideas you’ve been using for years, you may be drawing a blank about how to bring that same energy and enthusiasm to a virtual celebration.
 With a little creativity and an open mind, you can make your end of the celebration a fun and memorable experience for everyone involved.

 10 Virtual End Of The Year Celebration Ideas